p0p0p0p/p0p0p0p.github.io/retirees.md

-Terraria Calamity Mod - The Filthy Mind (Theme of the Hive Mind) | VGMC 14 | 16 The Legend of Heroes: Trails in the Sky FC - Whereabouts of Light | VGMC 11 | 8 The Legend of Heroes: Trails in the Sky SC - Silver Will | VGMC 4 | 16 The Legend of Zelda: Link’s Awakening - Tal Tal Heights | VGMC 2 | 16 The Legend of Zelda: Ocarina of Time - Gerudo Valley | VGMC 3 | 16
+Terraria Calamity Mod - The Filthy Mind (Theme of the Hive Mind) | VGMC 14 | 16 The Legend of Heroes: Trails in the Sky FC - Whereabouts of Light | VGMC 11 | 8 The Legend of Heroes: Trails in the Sky SC - Silver Will | VGMC 4 | 16 The Legend of Heroes: Trails in the Sky the 3rd - Dreamy and Boisterous Holy Land | VGMC 15 | 8 The Legend of Zelda: Link’s Awakening - Tal Tal Heights | VGMC 2 | 16 The Legend of Zelda: Ocarina of Time - Gerudo Valley | VGMC 3 | 16
 The Legend of Zelda: The Wind Waker - Dragon Roost Island | VGMC 2 | 2
 The Legend of Zelda: The Wind Waker - Staff Credits | VGMC 7 | 16
 The Ninja Warriors (Sega CD) - Daddy Mulk | VGMC 11 | 4
 The Seventh Seal - Rhythm of Red | VGMC 2 | 8
+Timespinner - Pioneer's Horizon | VGMC 15 | 16
 Touhou 8: Imperishable Night - Lunatic Eyes ~ Invisible Full Moon | VGMC 1 | 6
 Umineko no Naku Koro ni 1 - goldenslaughterer | VGMC 11 | 4
 Umineko no Naku Koro ni 1 - Hope | VGMC 4 | 1